akkkiii08/delta-demo/README.md

 # Delta-demo
-This is a demo for Git and GitHub
+This is a demo for Git and GitHub.
+# Platform:
+Apna College
+# Student
+Akshay Gupta